DeFinerOrg/definer-hodler-sdk/README.md

 ## Usage

-This SDK exports the class: MarketDataReaderFactory, the class: MarketTransManagerFactory, and the object: CHAINS.
+This npm package exports the class: MarketDataReaderFactory, the class: MarketTransManagerFactory, and the object: CHAINS that are essential for interacting with the smart contracts for a given hodler market.

 ```js
 //In Node.js